OMX

 • By $team when the user requests coordinated multi-agent execution across a shared codebase

-• When a task is clearly decomposable into 2+ independent lanes and coordination overhead is worth it
+• When a task is clearly decomposable into 2+ independent lanes and coordination overhead is justified

 • For long-running parallel workloads where a single executor would serialize unnecessarily

-• When the user explicitly names a worker count or role configuration at team launch time
+• When the user explicitly specifies a worker count or role configuration at team launch time

 Inputs